-- Program safe approach and departure positions at a sufficient distance from the contour - ► Consider the tool radius - Consider the approach strategy - When tool radius compensation is active, the control displays an icon in the Positions workspace. - Further information: User's Manual for Setup and Program Run - Between two NC blocks, each with a different tool radius compensation RR and RL, there must be at least one traversing block in the working plane without tool radius compensation R0. - The control takes up to six axes including the rotary axes into account in the tool compensation.
+- Program safe approach and departure positions at a sufficient distance from the contour - Consider the tool radius - Consider the approach strategy - When tool radius compensation is active, the control displays an symbol in the Positions workspace.

+- Between two NC blocks, each with a different tool radius compensation RR and RL, there must be at least one traversing block in the working plane without tool radius compensation RO.

+- The control takes up to six axes including the rotary axes into account in the tool compensation.

+- If radius compensation is active and you execute the following functions, the control aborts program run and displays an error message:

+- PLANE functions (#8 / #1-01-1)

+- M128 (#9 / #4-01-1)

+- FUNCTION TCPM (#9 / #4-01-1)

+- CALL PGM

+- Cycle 12 PGM CALL

+- Cycle 32 TOLERANCE

+- Cycle 19 WORKING PLANE